johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 MIT License — use, modify, and distribute as you like.

-If you find this useful, a link back is always appreciated!
+Feedback and contributions are welcome!
+If you find this template useful, consider giving it a star on GitHub.
+Happy coding!